Szczepaniak-M/US-Accident-Warehouse/README.md

 - Scala 2.12
 - Spark Core 3.1.2 - the main Spark library
 - Spark SQL 3.1.2 - the Spark library enabling using DataFrames and DataSets
-- Delta Lake 1.0.0 - the library enabling creating tables
-- Spark Alchemy 1.1.0 - library enabling using HLL in
+- Spark Alchemy 1.1.0 - library enabling using HLL
+- Airflow - orchestration of the creating tables in Big Query and running Spark jobs

 ### Running
 Each class in main catalog is independent program with its `main` method.
-- CreateTable - create the data warehouse tables
 - TimeLoader - fill the Time table with data
 - LocationLoader - fill the Location table with data
 - SurroundingLoader - fill the Surrounding table with data